www.BloodandCustard.net

 Where face-to-face contact has occurred, organisations are usually given an opportunity for comment there and then before posting.
 However, if anyone believes there are factual errors contained within this blog, please contact us explaining why a factual error may be present so a correction can be considered if needed.

-Finally, my apologies for the gap in these posts.
+Finally, my apologies for the occasional gap in these posts.
 With a deteriorating in health, I am reliant on the assistance of friends to maintain this site and during the pandemic BloodandCustard’s priorities had to rest elsewhere.

 Contents